dapphub/dapple/README.md

     $ dapple help

-If you don't want to install Dapple and the Solidity compiler on your host machine, you can use the `ddapple` wrapper script to run the whole toolchain inside a Docker container.
+If you don't want to install Dapple and the Solidity compiler on your host machine, you can use the `dapple-docker` wrapper script to run the whole toolchain inside a Docker container.
 This script is used instead of `dapple` and can be installed separately:

-    $ make install-ddapple
+    $ make install-dapple-docker
-    $ ddapple help
+    $ dapple-docker help

 #### Basic usage